cqse/teamscale-javascript-profiler/packages/teamscale-javascript-instrumenter/README.md

 ## Workflow Integration

 There are several options to run the Instrumenter.
-For example, via `yarn` by running
+For example, via `pnpm` by running

 ```
-yarn instrumenter
+pnpm instrumenter
 ```

 or via `npx` by running